 - Will I be compensated for my time and expenses?

 Most trials do compensate participants for their time and effort.

 This is the process designed to give volunteers the information they need before participating in a study.
 We discuss the requirements, risks, and potential benefits of the study and ask you to sign a document that records your willingness to participate in the study.
 We will answer all of your questions until you feel comfortable with your decision.

 - How long will the study last?

 Every study has different requirements.
-Some studies can involve a single visit while others may involve many visit over several months.
+Some studies can involve a single visit while others may involve many visits over several months.

 - What happens during a study?